 - a large wall (target area),

-- masking tape that can be used to create an X on the wall one and a half metres from the floor so the student has a target to aim for (for primary grades, increase the size of the X and lower it to one metre from the floor), and
+- masking tape that can be used to create an X on the wall 1.5 metres from the floor, so the student has a target to aim for (for primary grades, increase the size of the X and lower it to one metre from the floor), and

-- a soft ball (e.g., tennis ball).
+- a soft ball (e.g., tennis ball),

+- the observation sheet and a clipboard, and

+- a clear gymnasium, hallway or outdoor space.

-Ensure you have two to two and a half metres of distance to a wall (no difference required for different ages).
-It is important to assess both arms, making a mark on the assessment sheet for the dominant arm throw and taking note of how the non-dominant arm throw compares.
+Ensure you have 2 to 2.5 metres of distance to a wall (no difference required for different ages).
+It is important to observe both arms, making a mark on the observation sheet for the dominant arm throw and taking note of how the non-dominant arm throw compares.
 Give the student the choice for first throw and then use the other arm on the second throw.
 How similar are the two throws?
 Do they throw as well with both arms?